dcappellin/dcappellin.github.io/cv_eng.md

 \> [Versione italiana](/cv.html)

-I hold a strong conviction that a team's triumph hinges upon the caliber of connections forged among its members.
-Through my experiences, I've come to recognize that empathy and adept communication play pivotal roles in cultivating a united and stimulating workplace.
-I've navigated through numerous projects, showcasing my proficiency in adapting to challenges within intricate technical landscapes.
-My vision is to foster an atmosphere conducive to innovation and adaptability, as I firmly believe these elements are fundamental to one's professional growth.
-My mission is to make a constructive impact on forthcoming professional advancements by channeling my dedication to interpersonal bonds and my capacity to guide motivated teams toward achievement.
+## Profile

+I firmly believe that one of the success factors of a team lies in the quality of relationships among its members.
+I consider empathy and effective communication to be fundamental in building a cohesive and stimulating work environment.
+I have tackled various projects, demonstrating my ability to adapt to complex technical challenges.
+With these values and experiences, I undertake the responsibility of leading teams, contributing to the creation of an environment open to innovation and change, where my commitment to nurturing interpersonal relationships often plays a key role in achieving corporate objectives.

+## Strengths

+- Communication
+- Software Development Life Cycle
+- Software Quality
+- Team Leadership
+- Teamwork
+- Cross-team Collaboration

-## Professional Experience
+## Experience

 ### ASEM S.r.l.
-(A Rockwell Automation company), Verona, Italy • 2015 - Present
+(A Rockwell Automation company)

+##### 2015 - Ongoing •  Verona, Italy

 #### Software Operations Manager

-I am tenacious, resilient, and determined to pursue my goals despite any challenges that may arise.
-Now I lead the "assembly line" of ASEM's software products with a focus on Continuous Integration/Continuous Deployment (CI/CD) and Quality Assurance (QA) processes.
-My ability to build strong interpersonal relationships has played a crucial role in achieving this.
-I am aware that still have much to learn about interpersonal dynamics, and I am wholeheartedly dedicating my efforts to improve relationships within the team.
-I firmly believe that the true strength of a team lies in the quality of the connections among its members.
-My commitment to this goal will undoubtedly serve as a valuable asset for both the future professional development of the company and myself.
+I am tenacious, resilient, and determined in pursuing my objectives, regardless of the challenges that may arise.
+Presently, I am at the helm of the software product "assembly line" at ASEM, with a particular focus on Continuous Integration/Continuous Deployment (CI/CD) and Quality Assurance (QA) processes.
+My ability to foster strong interpersonal relationships has been pivotal in achieving this outcome.
+I am aware that I still have much to learn regarding relational dynamics, and I am channeling all my efforts into enhancing the internal relationships within the group, as I recognize that a team's value lies precisely in the quality of relationships formed among its members.
+I am confident that my dedication to this goal will serve as a valuable asset for the company's future professional development and my own.

 #### Quality Assurance Lead

-In the Italian context, finding experienced Quality Assurance (QA) professionals proves to challenging, mainly due to the lack of a widespread software testing culture.
-Nonetheless, when I was offered the opportunity to establish and lead a QA team, I embrace this challenge with unwavering determination, even in the face of apparent obstacles.
-As a leader, I recognized that effective communication and empathy are vital in cultivating a motivated and cohesive team.
-Consequently I prioritized understanding my team members and establishing clear lines of effective communication.
-I understand that, for a successful QA engineer, in addition to technical expertise, the ability to articulate software nonconformities to developers accurately and concise is of utmost importance.
+In the Italian context, the search for proficient individuals within the Quality Assurance sector presents itself as a challenge, primarily due to the absence of a widespread software testing culture.
+Nonetheless, when presented with the opportunity to establish and lead a QA team, I approached this challenge with determination, despite its apparent insurmountability.
+As a leader, I have come to understand that communication and empathy are the cornerstone for cultivating a motivated and cohesive team.
+I structured the group's work by emphasizing the significance of comprehending individuals and establishing effective communication.
+For a capable QA engineer, in addition to technical competencies, the ability to articulate software non-conformities clearly and precisely to developers is paramount.

 #### Senior Software Engineer

 I was seamlessly integrated into a cutting-edge web project, leveraging skills from my previous professional experience.
-However, upon starting, I was assigned to an entire different project, demanding the use of programming languages unfamiliar to me.
-Undeterred by the challenge, I embraced it with determination, recognizing the significance of adapting to change for personal and professional growth.
-I also came to understand the delicate balance between striving for excellence and making necessary compromises, all while delivering the utmost value.
-Engaging in this project allowed me to build strong relationships with my new team colleagues, laying a robust groundwork for my ongoing professional development within the company.
+However, right from the first day, I was assigned to an entire different project, requiring the use of programming languages I had not previously encountered.
+I embraced this challenge without becoming discouraged and grasped the significance of adapting to changes as an integral part of professional advancement.
+I also came to realize that the pursuit of excellence can be balanced with the necessity of making compromises, all while aiming to deliver utmost added value.
+This project presented a valuable opportunity to establish relationships with my new team colleagues, laying a strong foundation for my professional growth within the company.

-### Exor International S.p.A., San Giovanni Lupatoto VR, Italy • 2005 - 2015
+### Exor International S.p.A.

+##### 2005 - 2015 • San Giovanni Lupatoto VR, Italy

 #### Senior Software Engineer

-On September 29, after a stimulating hour and a half interview, the CEO’s enthusiasm for my professional journey led to an immediate job offer, and I began as a permanent employee the next day, which happened to be a Friday.
-The imaginative and visionary CEO engaged me in the design, development, and management of an ambitious Enterprise 2.0 project that aimed to integrate blogs and wiki into a unified tool, enhancing the exchange and retrieval of business information.
-Over the course of five challenging years, I delved the intricacies of software life cycles, adopting agile methodologies.
-Above all, I embraced the concept of change, recognizing it as a driving force rather than an obstacle.
-I cultivated patience and a commitment to seeking the best solution, even if it meant anew at times.
-I came to know that sometimes you win, often you learn.
-In September 2010, I transitioned to the R&D department, where I further honed my web development skills and took on the exciting challenge of software development for embedded devices.
-From June 2012 to March 2013 I assumed the responsibility of managing customer training and manuals for the JMobile product, Exor International's website fleet, and its entire online presence across social networks.
-Throughout these experiences, I came to appreciate the complexities and reward of collaborating with multicultural development teams.
+On September 29, 2005, after an hour and a half of interview, the CEO was so enthusiastic about my work history that he asked me to start the next day, making my first day of work as a permanent employee a Friday.
+The visionary CEO involved me in the design, development, and management of an Enterprise 2.0 project aiming to integrate blogs and wikis into a single tool, enhancing the exchange and retrieval of corporate information.
+These were five challenging years during which I acquired an understanding of the software product lifecycle stages using agile methodologies.
+Above all, I embraced the concept of change, seeing it as something to be embraced rather than hindered.
+I learned to patiently seek the best solution, even if it sometimes meant starting over.
+I realized that sometimes we win, but more often we learn.
+Since September 2010, I have been reassigned to the Research and Development department where, in addition to further strengthening my skills in the web domain, I had the opportunity to engage with software development for embedded devices.
+From June 2012 to March 2013, I managed customer training and product documentation for JMobile, the Exor International website portfolio, and its entire web presence across social networks.
+During these years, I have been exposed to the complexities of collaborating with multicultural development teams.

+### Freelancer Software Engineer

-### Freelancer, Verona, Italy • 2000 - 2015
+##### 2000 - 2015 • Verona, Italy

-I had made up my mind to pursue a university education while also needing to support myself financially with a job that allowed me to attend classes and prepare for exams.
-Luckily, I was offered VAT-registered collaborations and IT consulting across various domains, including software solution development and training courses.
-As a freelancer, this opportunity enabled me not only to  fully finance my university studies but also provided extra income.
-While I found the work fulfilling, it was essential for me to see through the project I had started.
-Therefore, I decided to suspend my freelance activity and focus on completing my university studies.
-Shortly after graduating, in 2005, I was thrilled to be offered my first position as an employee, which I eagerly accepted.
-After five years of experience as a self-employed individual, I came to realize that my preference lay in dedicating all my resources to the project implementation rather than engaging in the constant pursuit of new clients, as is customary for consultants.
-Consequently, I kept my VAT number for an additional ten years, continuing to cater to my existing clients and occasionally taking on new projects through word-of-mouth referrals.
+I had decided to undertake a graduate program and needed a job that would allow me to take classes and prepare for exams.
+As freelancer, I provided comprehensive IT consulting services, ranging from software solution development to training courses.
+As an independent professional, I was able to fully finance my university studies and much more.
+Even though the work was rewarding, it was important for me to complete the project I had initiated.
+Thus, I decided to pause my activities and conclude my university journey.
+Shortly after graduating, in 2005, I was offered my first position as permanent employee, which I eagerly accepted.
+Following five years of self-employment experience, I had come to realize that I preferred channeling all my resources into projects realization rather than engaging in the constant pursuit of new clients, as is customary for consultants.
+Ultimately, I retained my self-employed status for another decade, continuing to serve existing clients and taking on a few new projects through word of mouth.

+### Gruppo 2F

-### Gruppo 2F, Verona, Italy • 1997 - 2002
+##### 1997 - 2002 • Verona, Italy

 #### Web developer

-The process of developing a website encompasses not only technical expertise but also establishing a strong rapport with the client to comprehend their specific requirements and expectations, which then need to be translated into a product that reflect their vision.
-My background in teaching has undoubtedly aided my communication skills, but effectively engaging with clients is a distinct skill that requires continuous learning.
-Initially it was challenging, andI was  fortunate to have the support of the sales department.
-However, as I grasped the process, things became more manageable.
-Upon assuming the role of technical manager for the Verona office, I relished considerable degree of independence in handling customer relationships.
+The development of a website entails not only technical expertise but also entering into a relationship with the client to understand their needs and expectations, which must then be transformed into a product that reflects their image.
+My experience in teaching has certainly aided me in communication, but conversing with a client is a distinct skill that requires learning.
+Initially, it was intricate but once I grasped the process with the support of the sales department, things became more straightforward.
+After assuming the role of technical lead at the Verona office, I have enjoyed a considerable degree of autonomy in client management.

 #### Insegnante

-Being inherently shy and introverted, my initial work experience proved to be a valuable opportunity for personal growth in social interactions.
-Frequently, I conducted  introductory computer courses in remote areas within the province of Verona during evening hours, catering to diverse audiences with varying educational background.
-Through these experiences, I humbly acquired the skill of articulating complex concepts in a language easily understandable to my students, earning recognition at the regional level as the top teacher.
+Shy and introverted, this first work experience undoubtedly aided me in developing my interpersonal skills.
+Frequently, I conducted introductory computer science courses in remote locations within the province of Verona during evening hours, catering to a diverse audience with varying levels of education.
+With humility, I acquired the ability to articulate complex concepts using language accessible to my students, resulting in regional recognition as best educator.

 ### Education

-- Università degli Studi di Verona, Italy - Laurea Magistralis in Informatica, 2005.
-Dissertation title “Sistemi di basi di dati ad oggetti - ODMG 3.0 e recenti sviluppi”.
-Prof. Relatore Carlo Combi.
+#### Laurea in Informatica (M.S. in Computer Science)

+##### Università degli Studi di Verona 2005, Verona, Italy

+#### Diploma di Ragioneria

-- I.T.C.S.
-Aldo Pasoli, Verona, Italy - Diploma di Ragioneria - Perito commerciale e programmatore, 1994.
+##### I.T.C.S.
+Aldo Pasoli, 1994, Verona, Italy

 ### Languages